mhdr/sc-widgets/raw/sc-arcgauge/indicator.md

     indicator.setPivotX(30f);
     indicator.setPivotY(30f);

-    // As the progress feature by default the last to be draw I must bring the notchs feature
+    // As the progress feature by default the last to be draw I must bring the notches feature
     // on top.
-    gauge.bringOnTop(ScGauge.NOTCHS_IDENTIFIER);
+    gauge.bringOnTop(ScGauge.NOTCHES_IDENTIFIER);

     // If you set the value from the xml that not produce an event so I will change the
     // value from code.